cascadefox/cascade/README.md

 You can use your own colours for Cascade.
 To do so just edit the following block on top of the config section.
 By default it will use a dark theme but colour suggestions for light theme users are given as well.
 Please also change Firefox' theme in your settings to make sure you get the best compatibility.

-If you're using a custom colour scheme like (Firefox Color)[colors.firefox.com] you can comment out the entire block to use the default colours provided by the Theme Addon.
+If you're using a custom colour scheme (e.g. [Firefox Color](https://color.firefox.com)) you can comment out the entire block to use the default colours provided by the Theme Addon.

 ```css
  :root {